MDSV9/capstone/README.md

 ## Contact Me:

 Thank you for showing interest in my Capstone project!
-If you'd like to discuss my findings, offer suggestions, or chat about related topics, feel free to reach out to me at [moisesdsvera@gmail.com](moisesdsvera+capstone@gmail.com).
+If you'd like to discuss my findings, offer suggestions, or chat about related topics, feel free to reach out to me at [reach out to me](javascript:void(0))<a href="javascript:void(0)" onclick="copyToClipboard('moisesdsvera+capstone@gmail.com')">via email</a>.
 Your feedback is highly appreciated!

 Thank you for reading!